cypress-io/cypress-documentation/source/guides/guides/debugging.md

 When debugging a failing test, follow these general principles to isolate the problem:

-- Look at the video recording and screenshots
+- Look at the {% url "video recording and screenshots" screenshots-and-videos %}
-- Split a large spec files into smaller ones
+- Split large spec files into smaller ones
-- Split a long test into shorter tests
+- Split long tests into smaller tests
 - Run the same test using `--browser chrome`.
 The problem might be the Electron browser.

 ### Write command log to the terminal

-You can include plugin [cypress-failed-log](https://github.com/bahmutov/cypress-failed-log) with your tests.
-This plugin writes the list of Cypress commands to the terminal and JSON file if a test fails.
+You can include the plugin [cypress-failed-log](https://github.com/bahmutov/cypress-failed-log) in your tests.
+This plugin writes the list of Cypress commands to the terminal as well as a JSON file if a test fails.

 ![cypress-failed-log terminal output](/img/api/debug/failed-log.png)